Pranjit Singha Roy

 Pranjit Singha Roy is an Indian from Tripura.
-He won as an MLA from 2013, representing Radhakishorpur constituency in Gomati district in Tripura Legislative Assembly.
+He was first elected as an MLA in 2013, representing the Radhakishorpur constituency in Gomati district in the Tripura Legislative Assembly.

-In 2016, he was one of the six MLAs from Indian National Congress who joined All India Trinamool Congress, due to unhappiness with party because of allying Communist Party of India (Marxist) in 2016 West Bengal Legislative Assembly election.
+In 2016, he was one of the six MLAs from the Indian National Congress who joined the All India Trinamool Congress, due to dissatisfaction with the party over allying with Communist Party of India (Marxist) in the 2016 West Bengal Legislative Assembly election.

-In August 2017, he was one of the six MLAs from All India Trinamool Congress who joined Bharatiya Janata Party after they cross voted against the party lines in 2017 Indian presidential election.
+In August 2017, he was one of six MLAs from the All India Trinamool Congress who joined the Bharatiya Janata Party after they voted against party lines in the 2017 Indian presidential election.